 Admittedly, I have quite a large sweet tooth, so a collection of yummy new desserts to make is something that brings me joy.
 Sweet is a collection of cookies, cakes, and more that can be made at any time of the year.
 Although the instructions are clear and concise, these recipes are geared towards experienced bakers.
 The techniques and tools that are required do involve some prior training, and while the recipes could be made with the assistance of children, it may be a bit overwhelming to tackle.

 I do enjoy creating interesting and new treats.
 One thing that I discovered about my own habits, however, is that simplicity is something I strive for.
 I found myself drooling over all of the recipes included in Sweet, but just didn’t have the desire to put in the effort required to create most of the desserts.

 I did opt to make the Orange and Star Anise Shortbread cookies.
 Sourcing most of the ingredients was fairly simple.
 The Italian and rice flours, vanilla beans, and star anise took me to 2 different stores to find.
 As the instructions are laid out quite well, these cookies turned out as expected and were absolutely an explosion of flavours in your mouth.
 The star anise is a very unique addition to a shortbread cookie and gives a flavour of liquorice to the cookie.
 Also, my entire house was filled with a wonderful aroma that was so enjoyable.

-The citrus and spice combinations that can be found within the pages of Sweet are incredible.
+The citrus and spice combinations that can be found within the pages of Sweet by Yotam Ottolenghi and Helen Goh are incredible.
 The book is a gorgeous addition to any baker’s collection.
 For those who enjoy a challenge in the kitchen, I highly recommend giving these recipes a try.